anyc/bootstats/README.md

 [general]
 # use sigrok channel D7 to wait on power events
 sr_channels=D7
-# execute the following commands to power on/off the device
+# execute the following commands to automatically power on/off the device
 poweron=power_toggle.sh 1
 poweroff=power_toggle.sh 0

+iterations=3

 # measure time when "U-Boot SPL" is read and store it under Id "SPL"
 [trigger_SPL]